Joel Culpepper: 2016–2020

 Culpepper released his EP, Tortoise, in January 2017 via Pledge Music, the latest milestone in his career.
 Its title is inspired by one of Aesop's Fables the Tortoise and the Hare.
 The EP features production by Grammy Award-winning producer Jimmy Hogarth, American producer Roy Davis Jr, Kay Young and Jools Holland's Musical Director Phil Veacock, who scored and arranged the strings and horns.
 It journeys through different genres, from traditional 1960s and 1970s inspired R&B to contemporary electronic R&B and hip-hop.

 The first single taken from the EP was "Don't Mean I'm in Love", and was released on 2 June 2017.
 Culpepper also released "Woman" in 2017 and performed a ColorsxStudios video.

 In 2018, Culpepper released 'Caroline No' featuring Rapper/Singer Kojey Radical.

 In 2019, Culpepper featured on DJ Yoda's collaborative release "Home Cooking".
-He also released "Sheriff" with multi-instrumentalist Redhino.
+He also released "Sheriff" with multi-instrumentalist Redinho.

-In October 2020 Culpepper announced that he would be releasing his debut album through his own label imprint Pepper Reocrds.
+In October 2020 Culpepper announced that he would be releasing his debut album through his own label imprint Pepper Records.

 In 2020 Culpepper appeared alongside Tom Misch, Yussef Dayes, Rocco Palladino, John Mayer and Tom Driessler during a Tiny Desk Performance.

-2021
+2021–present

 In June 2021 Culpepper performed "Tears of a Crown" on the BBC's Later... with Jools Holland.

 On 23 July 2021 the album Sgt Culpepper was released.
 With Executive Production from Swindle, other producers and collaborators include Guy Chambers, Tom Misch, Kay Young, Lindne Jay, Redinho, Jimmy Hogarth, Raf Rundell, Rich de Rosa and Shawn Lee.

+Culpepper recorded a rendition of "Silver Lining" for the 2025 tribute album Chet Baker Re:imagined.

 Touring

 May 2015 saw Culpepper support Paloma Faith on her Australian tour.

 Culpepper also tours with his band The Transformers who, as the name suggests, play at least two instruments during the set.

-In July 2018, Joel Culpepper supported Lalah Hathaway at a sold out show at London's KOKO.
+In July 2018, Joel Culpepper supported Lalah Hathaway at a sold-out show at London's KOKO.